nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 * Defines its _API_ in an `interface` with the same name as the Component.
 * Exposes its functionality using a `{Component Name}Manager` class.

-For example, the `Logic` component (see the class diagram given below) defines it's API in the `Logic.java` interface and exposes its functionality using the `LogicManager.java` class.<br>
+For example, the `Logic` component (illustrated in Figure 2) defines it's API in the `Logic.java` interface and exposes its functionality using the `LogicManager.java` class.<br>
 <img src="images/LogicClassDiagram.png" width="800"><br>
+_Figure 2: Class Diagram of the* `Logic `*component_

-The _Sequence Diagram_ below shows how the components interact for the scenario where the user issues the command `delete 3`.
+The _Sequence Diagram_ (Figure 3) below shows how the components interact for the scenario where the user issues the command `delete 3`.

 <img src="images\SDforDeletePerson.png" width="800">
+_Figure 3: Sequence Diagram for delete command._

 >Note how the `Model` simply raises a `AddressBookChangedEvent` when the Address Book data are changed, instead of asking the `Storage` to save the updates to the hard disk.

-The diagram below shows how the `EventsCenter` reacts to that event, which eventually results in the updates being saved to the hard disk and the status bar of the UI being updated to reflect the 'Last Updated' time. <br>
+The next Sequence Diagram (Figure 4) shows how the `EventsCenter` reacts to that event, which eventually results in the updates being saved to the hard disk and the status bar of the UI being updated to reflect the 'Last Updated' time. <br>
 <img src="images\SDforDeletePersonEventHandling.png" width="800">
+_Figure 4: Sequence Diagram of_ `EventsCenter`

 > Note how the event is propagated through the `EventsCenter` to the `Storage` and `UI` without `Model` having to be coupled to either of them.
 This is an example of how this Event Driven approach helps us reduce direct coupling between components.

-The sections below give more details of each component.
+We will now elaborate on the details of each component.

 ### UI component

 <img src="images/UiClassDiagram.png" width="800"><br>
+_Figure 5: Class Diagram of the_ `UI `_component_

 **API** : [`Ui.java`](../src/main/java/seedu/address/ui/Ui.java)